Skip to main content

 • To create a new visualization widget:

-• Click Create Icon Create a visualization.
-The widget appears with the prompt: Describe a chart….
+• Click the New icon. plus icon Create a visualization.
+The widget appears with the prompt: Ask the assistant to create a chart….

-• Type “Bar chart of average fare amount over hourly dropoff time”
+• Type “Bar chart of average fare amount over hourly dropoff time”.
+To create a dashboard using the Assistant, see Create visualizations with Databricks Assistant.

 Step 5.
 Clone and modify a visualization